xmos/lib_xua/lib_xua/doc/rst/sw_clocking.rst

 .. note::

    When running in Synchronous mode external digital input streams are currently not supported.
-   Such a feature would require sample=rate conversion to covert from the S/PDIF or ADAT clock domain to the USB host clock domain.
+   Such a feature would require sample-rate conversion to covert from the S/PDIF or ADAT clock domain to the USB host clock domain.
 As such this core is not used in a Synchronous mode device.